 - Excellent sound quality

 - Lacking in looks

 Having a fantastic amp is an easy way to get used to the variety of guitar sounds that can be used in any incredible playing.
-The variety of amp sounds from the Vox Adio Air GT is very well suited at full-range sound reproduction.
+The variety of amp sounds from the Vox Adio Air GT is very well suited to full-range sound reproduction.

-Whether you want a clean sound or want a powerful and high-quality sound for aggressive genres, the Adio Air amp has got you covered.
+Whether you want a clean sound or want powerful and high-quality sound for aggressive genres, the Adio Air amp has got you covered.
 The versatility and high-voltage power amp capability mean that you can use it in a variety of situations, and it will sound super professional.

 What styles of music is the Vox Adio Air GT suitable for?